GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/containers/docker/advanced-container-config-examples.rst

     }

 From left to right, this diagram shows the User browser connecting to a enterprise SSO (Single Sign On) proxy which connects to the GovReady-Q container.
 The connection "HTTPS A" is between the user browser and the SSO proxy.
 The domain that users perceive as the address of GovReady-Q (e.g., govready.example.com) points to the SSO proxy.

-The SSO poxy next connects to the Green Unicorn ("gunicorn") WSGI (Web Server Gateway Interface) running in the GovReady container via the encrypted link "HTTPS B".
+The SSO proxy next connects to the Green Unicorn ("gunicorn") WSGI (Web Server Gateway Interface) running in the GovReady container via the encrypted link "HTTPS B".
 Green Unicorn terminates the HTTPS connection, serves static assets, and forwards request GovReady-Q application.
 Both Green Unicorn and GovReady-Q are running in the GovReady container.
 Green Unicorn / GovReady-Q is assigned a domain users never see (e.g., govready-prod.example.com).